Udenu: Number Of Local Govt. Chairman/Administrators Since Inception

 At the third quarter of 2007, a caretaker government was sworn in, in Udenu local government.
 This was chaired by Chief Hon.
 Innocent Anayo Eze from Obollo-Etiti ward.
 Within four months of its inception, a local government election was conducted and the caretaker committee government handed over to the fourth executive chairman of Udenu local government.

 In January 2008, the fourth executive chairman of Udenu local government was brought in.
 The chairman was Hon.
 Prince Ezeh; a medical doctor who hails from Amalla ward, though politically based in Obollo-Etiti.
 The tenure of this administration lapsed in January 2010.

-On 4 January 2010, the fifth executive chairman of Udenu local government emerged in the person of Dr Godwin Ejikeme Abonyi.
+On 4 January 2010, the fifth executive chairman of Udenu local government emerged in the person of Dr. Godwin Ejikeme Abonyi.
 After two years of effective administration, he was reelected and again sworn in on 4 January 2012.
-Then, Dr Godwin Abonyi was saddled with task of delivering the dividend of democracy to the people of Udenu local government.
+Then, Dr. Godwin Abonyi was saddled with the task of delivering the dividend of democracy to the people of Udenu local government.

 In January 2014, the sixth executive chairman of Udenu Hon.
 Amaechi Nwodo was sworn in and he piloted the affairs of the local government until the governor of the state adopted the caretaker system which brought Hon.
 Frank Ugwu from Orba ward as the caretaker on 11 January 2016.

 In 2017, an election was conducted and Hon.
 Frank Ugwu officially became the seventh executive chairman of Udenu local government.
 He is currently piloting the affairs of the local government till date.

 Presently, the Local Government Chairman of Udenu is Hon.
 Frank Ugwu.

 The postal code of the area is 412.